Image

 NV Tissot (Bénédicte et Stéphane / André et Mireille) Crémant du Jura Extra Brut.
 92 points.
 Really liked this sparkler!
 Very well balanced with only a slight dosage.
 The blend of Chardonnay and Pinot Noir is apparent in the “traditional” Champagne like blend that is not always the approach in the Jura.
 A good amount of complexity ending in a long finish of pineapple and yeast.
 Great QPR too.

 Beef jerky.
+Deep fried marinated beef served with special sauce.
+Not nearly as good as the pork — fairly bland and chewy in fact.
 The beef version was WAY chewy.
 My jaw still hurts (JK).
 Go for the white meat.

 2007 Domaine Ramonet Chassagne-Montrachet 1er Cru Les Ruchottes.
 IWC 93.
 Pale yellow.
 Ineffable aromas of lime, crushed stone, violet, iris and spicecake.
 Bright, penetrating and precise, with superb energy and purity to the high-pitched citrus, mineral and spice flavors.
 At once dense and racy, and in need of aging.
 Persistent and palate-staining on the finish.
 (The Chassagne-Montrachet Les Caillerets showed lovely sweetness and generosity of texture.